appliedgeometry/EuLearn_db/Architectures/README.md

 3. [Models](#models)
 4. [Usage](#usage)

 ## Description
+-->

 This repository contains code for deep learning experiments on the **EuLearn dataset**.
 The dataset can be loaded from either `.pkl` or `.stl` formats.
 Code is organized into modular folders, each of which contains the necessary scripts to perform the reported experiments.

 ## Folder Structure

+There are three types of models: __attention__, __convolutional__ and __PointNet__-based models, each of which is contained in the corresponding folder.

-Each model directory contains the following folder:
+The **`utils/`** folder contains the following supporting scripts:

-- **`utils/`** — Supporting code, including the implementation of the `NoamOptimizer` and the definition of auxiliary layers for each model, and the following scripts:
+- `utils.py` — Includes the implementation of the `NoamOptimizer`, the definition of auxiliary layers for each model, and a function to `visualize` the sampled vertices in a connected graph.
 - `train_eval.py`: To train and evaluate the model.
 - `dataset.py`: To load the dataset according to its format.

 ## Models